0XDE57/SpaceProject/README.md

 ***Game is in pre-alpha prototype phase.
 More of a sandbox than a game, there is not much content yet***

 ## Features
-* Fly around the starsystem in a spaceship
+* Fly around the star system in a spaceship
-* Faster Than Light Travel! (yeah it's real, cuz like quantum anti-dark matter n' stuff yo)
 * Discover a plethora of astronomical bodies including:
     * Unary star systems, Binary star systems, Trinary star systems, and even ~~Quadri... quatro? quadrino-ary?~~
     * lonely rogue planets who lost their sun :(
     * Destructible asteroids using cutting edge - ***t r i ▲ n g l e s*** -
+* Mine asteroids for resources.
+Upgrade ship.
+* Faster Than Light Travel! (yeah it's real, cuz like quantum anti-dark matter n' stuff yo)
-* Fight against other ship (disabled for now)
+* ~~Fight against other ship~~ (disabled for now)
   * combat broken placeholder AI while I figure out the rest of the engine.
-* Land on and explore planets (in theory, probably out of scope):
+* Land on and explore finite (toroidally wrapped) planets (in theory, probably out of scope).
-   * The planets are flat (ha, take that Round Earthers!)
-      * Actually the planets are ***donuts*** (ha, take that Flat Earthers!)
-* Controller Support (works in game but not menus)
+* Controller Support (works in game but not all menus)
    * hot plugging!
 * Sound?
   * there is no sound in the vacuum of space silly